The Hudson-Stuyvesant Motor Company was a producer of Stiverson automobiles and dealer of Hudsons along “Automobile Row” in Cleveland, Ohio.

 Stuyvesant (whose name had again changed to Frank Hudson Stuyvesant) then opened the Hudson-Stuyvesant Company in 1914 to sell Hudson automobiles.
 7 8

 The Samuel Austin & Son Company constructed a new three-story building at 2002 Euclid Avenue at the cost of $50,000 for Stuyvesant.
 1 2 3 The first, second, and third floors were occupied by the sales, service, and repair departments, with a used-car department in the basement.

 A three-story building, designed by the Skeel Brothers Company, opened in August 1916 behind their Euclid Avenue showroom at 1937 Prospect Avenue.
-4 It included 5,000 square-feet for the sales department and room for the service and used-car departments.
-The circa 1915 building was remodelled to sale and service the Hudson Super-Six.
+4 It included 5,000 square feet for the sales department and room for the service and used-car departments.
+The circa 1915 building was remodeled to sell and service the Hudson Super-Six.
 In 1919, the Prospect Avenue structure was expanded to five stories.